 Orphan drug designation provides manufacturers with research grants, tax credits and eligibility for orphan drug exclusivity.
 If a product that has orphan drug designation subsequently receives the first FDA approval of the active moiety for that disease or condition for which it has such designation, the product is entitled to orphan drug exclusivity, which for seven years prohibits the FDA from approving another product with the same active ingredient for the same indication, except in limited circumstances.
 If a drug designated as an orphan product receives marketing approval for an indication broader than the orphan drug indication for which it received the designation, it will not be entitled to orphan drug exclusivity.
 Orphan drug exclusivity will not bar approval of another product under certain circumstances, including if a subsequent product with the same active ingredient for the same indication is shown to be clinically superior to the approved product on the basis of greater efficacy or safety, or providing a major contribution to patient care, or if the company with orphan drug exclusivity is not able to meet market demand.
-Further, the FDA may approve more than one product for the same orphan drug indication for which the orphan drug product has exclusivity or obtain approval for the same product but for a different indication for which the orphan drug product has exclusivity.
+Further, the FDA may approve more than one product for the same orphan drug indication or disease as long as the products contain different active ingredients.
+Moreover, competitors may receive approval of different products for the indication for which the orphan drug product has exclusivity.
 As a result, even if one of our product candidates receives orphan exclusivity, we may still be subject to competition.
 Orphan drug exclusivity also could block the approval of one of our products for seven years if a competitor obtains approval of the same drug or if our product candidate is determined to be contained within the competitor's product for the same indication or disease.